Furnace · Best-of

 - Is MPR 1900 a MERV 13 filter?

-- Yes.
-3M's MPR 1900 corresponds to about MERV 13.
-MPR is 3M's own scale, so we score the underlying MERV and mark the filter down for leading with a proprietary number.
+- Effectively yes - 3M's MPR 1900 corresponds to about MERV 13.
+But MPR is 3M's own scale, so we score the underlying MERV and mark the filter down for leading with a proprietary number instead of the standardized one you can compare across brands.

 - Is MERV 13 too restrictive for my system?

-- In a 1-inch panel it can be, especially on older systems.
-MERV 13 belongs in 4-inch or 5-inch deep media, which has far more surface area and restricts airflow much less.
+- In a 1-inch panel it can be, especially on an older system.
+The fix isn't a lower MERV - it's a deeper filter: MERV 13 belongs in 4-inch or 5-inch deep media, which has far more surface area and restricts airflow much less.
+If you only have a 1-inch slot, that's the tradeoff to weigh.